Stephen “Tio” Kleberg

 Inducted into the American Quarter Horse Hall of Fame in 1997

-Stephen “Tio” Kleberg has lived and worked nearly all his life on the ranch his great-grandfather, Richard King, established more than a century ago.
+Stephen “Tio” Kleberg has lived and worked nearly all his life on the ranch his great-great grandfather, Richard King, established more than a century ago.
 He continues to carry on the legacy of the King Ranch.

 The King Ranch name has always been synonymous with outstanding Quarter Horse sires and broodmares, but Tio, who is an avid cutter, revived the ranch’s reputation in the mid-1970s when he purchased the phenomenal cutting horse Mr San Peppy.
 Subsequent acquisitions of Peppy San Badger (“Little Peppy”) and Dry Doc made the King Ranch the only ranch that stood three National Cutting Horse Association Hall of Fame sires.
 Kleberg consolidated the ranch’s expansive broodmare operations in 1974 and began breeding the best of the band to the stallion battery.
 The resulting foals further glorified an already rich history at the King Ranch.